|

 NMLS Fees: For companies and individuals applying or renewing through the NMLS portal, the system will require

-payment electronically through NMLS upon submission for processing fees of:
+payment electronically through NMLS upon submission for processing fees.
+[Full Info]

 Principals/Officers are at no cost to register |